 We are aware that some California sites have launched integration of standardized assessments to optimize early CP detection.
 Therefore, we have expanded the Standard Visit queries regarding CP diagnosis to earlier ages aligned with questions about standardized assessments used.

-Was Early Cerebral Palsy Diagnosis Made?
+Was Early Detection of High-Risk Cerebral Palsy Made at this Visit?